 Academic Advising Graduate Programs

-This 15-hour graduate certificate was developed in collaboration with the National Academic Advising Association.
+This online 15-hour program was developed in collaboration with the National Academic Advising Association (NACADA).
 The graduate certificate program is designed to prepare students for positions as academic advisors in college and university settings and to provide additional skills and knowledge for advisors already in the field of academic advising.

 Academic Advising Master's Degree (Online)

 This program is designed to prepare academic advising professionals to work more effectively with postsecondary students in their academic and career planning.
 The degree is intended for practicing advisors and administrators desiring more formal education relating to academic advising, for faculty seeking advising knowledge beyond their discipline, and for students anticipating academic advising roles.
 The degree program is 30 hours and all courses are offered online.